JL-J/bank_tech_test/README.md

 Tests are written using RSpec.
 From the command line run `rspec`.

 ## My approach ##
 I used Ruby and RSpec to complete this technical challenge.
 User stories and TDD helped guide me when completing this project.
 Following OOD principles, I initially created one class which contained all the features, before refactoring and separating out concerns into three classes (see class diagram below).
-I used dependancy injection between Account and Statement.
-Classes were tested in isolation using stubs.
+I used dependancy injection , and classes were tested in isolation using stubs.
 I have achieved 100% test coverage.

 ![Class diagram](ClassDiagram.jpeg)